sirsevrusio/SelfTrack/README.md

 ## Usage

-1. Open SelfTrack from the Ubuntu Applications menu.
+1. Open SelfTrack from the Ubuntu Applications menu or Windows app menu.
 2. Start a new session.
 3. As you work on questions/tasks, log each one.
 4. Pause or resume the session anytime.